elysemontano/elyse-lecture-notes/react/react-state.md

 ```

 #### State
-We need a place to store the miles.
-We need to maintain a running total of miles that can be updated every time we click the button.
+We need a place to store the miles to maintain a running total of miles that can be updated every time we click the button.
 Right now I have a hard coded 0.
-Eventually we are going to replace that 0 with a class variable that can reflect the changes in the miles.
+Now we need to replace that 0 with a variable that can reflect the changes in the miles.

 State is a special variable that we can utilize in React components which can affect how our page is rendered.